Image source: Getty Images

 Investing in ASX cannabis shares exposes investors to the high growth Australian legal cannabis sector.
 The sector is experiencing high growth because it is still in its early stages.
 This means ASX cannabis stocks are still primarily speculative investments.
 They will appeal to investors with a higher risk tolerance who want to hold more of their investments in high-growth shares.

-For those investors who believe in the long-term outlook for the global cannabis industry, it is easy to look beyond these short-term market fluctuations.
-But for investors seeking more certainty in the near-term value of their portfolio, blue-chips might be a better fit than pot stocks.
+For investors who believe in the long-term outlook for the industry, these short-term headwinds may be easy to look past.
+But for those seeking more certainty in the near-term value of their portfolio, blue-chips may be a better fit than pot stocks.

 Top cannabis stocks on the ASX